 Sometimes, consequences for a guilty plea may be worse than the actual sentences for a conviction.

-I listen to your situation and discuss possible consequences.
+We listen to your situation and discuss possible consequences.
 Criminal convictions have two types of consequences: direct and collateral.

 Direct consequences: the actual punishment for the conviction, which includes jail time, probation, fines, a driver’s license suspension (in DUI cases), and anything else a court may impose.